northern-information/fiahod/README.md

 # fiahod
 i will show you fear in a handful of dust

-a script generative musical script for [norns](https://monome.org/norns/). sit back and watch the weather change.
+a generative musical script for [norns](https://monome.org/norns/). sit back and watch the weather change.

 ---